CoreMedia/coremedia-globallink-connect-integration/website/docs/administration/q-and-a.md

 You will find the language tags in `/Settings/Options/Settings/LocaleSettings` in your CMS.

-## Why does my workflow show "Status: Completed", but the content is not translated, and it is still in the list of running workflows?
+## Why does my workflow unexpectedly state "Status: Completed"?

+Sometimes, you may find your workflow showing _"Status: Completed"_ while the content is not translated, and the workflow is still in the list of running workflows.

 **Short:** _Ask GlobalLink to check task states and to complete all tasks of the submission._